František Mrázek (ice hockey)

-František Mrázek (born May 16, 1979) is a Czech professional ice hockey left winger currently playing for the Landshut Cannibals in the German 2nd Bundesliga.
+František Mrázek (born May 16, 1979) is a Czech professional ice hockey left winger playing for the Landshut Cannibals in the German 2nd Bundesliga.

+Career

+Mrázek was drafted 111th overall in the 1997 NHL Entry Draft by the Toronto Maple Leafs.
 He played in the Czech Extraliga for HC České Budějovice, HC Lipetsk, HC Pardubice, HC Plzeň, HC Kladno and HC Slovan Ústečtí Lvi.
 He has also played in the Finnish SM-liiga for HIFK and the American Hockey League for the St. John's Maple Leafs.
-He was drafted 111th overall in the 1997 NHL Entry Draft by the Toronto Maple Leafs.